-4.1.
-School Leadership.
+4.1 School Leadership.

-The significance of the quality and effectiveness of the leadership of the head teacher and senior management in striving "to create a caring, happy and secure environment, where every individual is treated with dignity and respect, whilst being given the opportunity to develop their gifts and talents" is fully recognised and acknowledged by the Board of Governors of the school.
+The significance of the quality and effectiveness of the leadership of the Head Teacher, Senior Leadership Team and Pastoral Team in striving to create a caring, happy and secure environment, where every individual is treated with dignity and respect, whilst also being given the opportunity to develop their gifts and talents is fully recognised and acknowledged by the Governors of the school.

-4.2.
-Staff Welfare and Development.
+4.2 Staff Welfare and Development.

 It is widely recognised in the world of work that care of staff is vital to ensure that stress and low morale do not jeopardise the success and prosperity of school life.
 In schools, high pupil morale and expectations are difficult to establish and sustain without high teacher morale and expectations.

-At school level the promotion and development of staff welfare and development is an obvious responsibility of the Board of Governors, Principal and senior management but it is also the mutual responsibility of all colleagues in school.

-It is also recognised that some of the sources of stress and low morale in schools (as in other organisations) often lie outside the influence of the schools themselves.
-(See "Staff Welfare Policy Statement")
+At school level the promotion and development of staff welfare and development is an obvious responsibility of the Governors, Head Teacher and Senior Leadership Team.
+It is also the mutual responsibility of all colleagues in school.
+It is also recognised that some of the sources of stress and low morale in schools (as in other organisations) often lie outside the influence of the school.

-4.3.
-Child Protection Procedures
+4.3 Child Protection Procedures

-This component of pastoral care refers to the school's policies that aim to protect the children from physical and emotional harm, from neglect and from any form of abuse.
+This component of pastoral care refers to the school's policies that aim to protect the pupils from physical and emotional harm, from neglect and from any form of abuse.
 It also deals with the need for the school to ensure that the curriculum includes a programme for pupils on self-protection.

-4.4.
-The Teaching and Learning Environment
+4.4 The Teaching and Learning Environment